 The open fireplace at the oneworld International Business Lounge at Los Angeles Airport

-With a balance of 75,000 Qantas points provided by signing up for the Qantas Ultimate American Express card by 1st May, you’ll be well on your way to showering onboard Emirates’ A380, lying flat in Cathay Pacific Business Class and enjoying top-notch Japanese hospitality on Japan Airlines.
+With a balance of 55,000 Qantas points provided by signing up for the Qantas Ultimate American Express card, you’ll be on your way to showering onboard Emirates’ A380, lying flat in Cathay Pacific Business Class and enjoying top-notch Japanese hospitality on Japan Airlines.

 Our own images supplemented by official photos from respective airlines.